qzdl/pg-deploy/README.md

     is a table, it is not possible to decide if it is a new table or a renamed old one.
 With other words: RENAMEing objects is not encouraged.
 - runtime errors are not checked:
-    In case of changing the name of a function from or to its qualified form but inside a function or dependent function the change is not made the result leads to runtime errors.
-Tests are great tools to prevent such situation.
+    Procedures/functions must have unit tests.
 - dyamically created tables shall not be part of the schema definition: dynamically created tables are accidental for the particular database and not consistent across databases.
 Such tables are table partitions or tables with time stamps generated dynamically.
-Be aware if such tables are included in your schema definition.
+Be aware if such tables are included statically in your schema definition.

 ### <a name="#org82aaf99"></a> Extension Install

-Installation of the extension follows the standard Postgres Extension install process.
+Installation of the extension follows the standard Postgres extension install process.

 The server will not require a restart after install.